aws-samples/aws-step-functions-rpa/README.md

-## Getting Started with RPA using AWS Step Functions and Amazon Textract
+## Getting started with RPA using AWS Step Functions and Amazon Textract

 [AWS Step
 Functions](https://aws.amazon.com/step-functions/) is a serverless function